andy192700/psdoframework/Documentation/CLIFunctions.md

 Documented within the section are the functions responsible for creating and managing projects.

 ### New-Project
-Creates a new project if it does not exist already, see the [Project Structure](./ProjectStructure.md) documentation to understand more about a project's layout and components.
+Creates a new project if it does not exist already, or at the location specified by the [home parameter](#Universal-Parameters), see the [Project Structure](./ProjectStructure.md) documentation to understand more about a project's layout and components.

 Parameters:
 | Parameter Name  | Required | Desription | Type | Default Value |